 Google has quietly updated the Security Policies governing the search visibility of websites.
 With this latest update, websites serving advertisements from Bidvertiser, RevenueHits and other similar ad networks have been banned from Google Search results.

-The other types of ads that Google cited earlier in February are the fake software update ads that don’t actually lead to the true site, but scare people into thinking they are required to download updates, which actually intalls malware.
+The other types of ads that Google cited earlier in February are the fake software update ads that don’t actually lead to the true site but scare people into thinking they are required to download updates, which actually installs malware.

 Google has taken them on in their next phase of Safe Browsing.

 CONSISTENT WITH THE SOCIAL ENGINEERING POLICY WE ANNOUNCED IN NOVEMBER, EMBEDDED CONTENT (LIKE ADS) ON A WEB PAGE WILL BE CONSIDERED SOCIAL ENGINEERING WHEN THEY EITHER:

 - Pretend to act, or look and feel, like a trusted entity — like your own device or browser, or the website itself.

 - Try to trick you into doing something you’d only do for a trusted entity — like sharing a password or calling tech support.